hardyoyo/RodmanPottingerCookbook/recipes/ChocolateCake-GF-Vegan.md

 have two cakes.
 Store in an airtight container at room temperature for up to 3 days, or in the fridge for up to a week.

-NOTES: 1) Flour Blend: Bob's Red Mill 1-to-1 GF Baking Flour is a good choice.
+NOTES: 1) Flour Blend: Bob’s Red Mill 1-to-1 GF Baking Flour is a good choice.
-Avoid Bob's Red Mill All Purpose GF Flour, because this blend has chickpea flour in it.
+Avoid Bob’s Red Mill All Purpose GF Flour, because this blend has chickpea flour in it.
 Chickpea flour goes rancid quickly, and when it does it creates a dry and sour/bitter flavor.
 It also does something funny to this recipe.
-2) When working with any sort of flour, don't scoop out the flour with the measuring cup;
+2) When working with any sort of flour, don’t scoop out the flour with the measuring cup;
 instead, spoon it out with a spoon into the measuring cup.
-If you scoop with the measuring cup, you'll compact the flour, and get too much, and you'll have regrets about too much flour.
+If you scoop with the measuring cup, you’ll compact the flour, and get too much, and you’ll have regrets about too much flour.

 \label{chocolate-cake-gluten-free-vegan}